BlasterLink/zuamsyah/README.md

 # zuamsyah
-This code just for zuamsyah
+This code just for zuamsyah <= X not only for zuamsyah but for Muslims